 2.9 a list of URLS starting with a referring site, your activity on Our Site, and the site you exit to (automatically collected); and

 3 Our use of data

 3.1 Any or all of the above Personal Data may be required by us from time to time in order to provide you with the best possible service and experience when using Our Site.

 We will process your Personal Data where it is necessary to perform a contract we have with you, i.e. to provide the Services; because you have consented to our use of your personal data (e.g. by subscribing to emails); or, because it is in our legitimate interests.
 Where we are relying on the lawful basis of legitimate interests, our legitimate interests are to provide excellent customer service and to inform you of similar products and services to those which you have previously purchased or expressed an interest in.

-Specifically, Personal Data may be used by us for the following reasons:
+Specifically, Personal Data may be collected by and used by us for the following reasons:

 3.1.1 managing Accounts and completing transactions;